tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 As I was about to fall into a deep sleep I heard someone shout, " Please help me, Kim, please help me, Kim, please help me Kim." in rapid succession.

-Anyway, the voice was the same one from 3 days earlier which unnerved me even more because I was certain now, this person or thing was stalking me.
+The voice was the same one from 3 days earlier which unnerved me even more because I was certain now, this person or thing was stalking me.

 Despite knowing this though I still wanted to see who or what it was terrorizing me.